 “More than eighteen hundred,” said the Ghost.6

-Keeping in mind that Dickens’ classic was originally published in 1843, the ghost was making an obvious reference to the very first Christmas.
+Keeping in mind that Dickens’ classic was originally published in 1843, Dickens’ Ghost of Christmas Present was making an obvious reference to the birth of Christ.

 Later, the same spirit tells about how some on earth celebrate the season but live their daily lives as if it meant nothing to them.